 ADUs above 750 sq. ft. and JADUs above 500 sq. ft. must pay school impact fees of $4.08 per sq. ft.

 The number of ADUs you’re able to build depends on how your lot is zoned:

-Lots zoned for single family use may add 1 ADU and 1 Jr. ADU (JADU).
+Lots zoned for single family use may add 1 ADU or 1 Jr. ADU (JADU).

-Lots zoned for multi-family may add ADUs up to 25% of the existing unit space (e.g.: 4 unit building would be allowed 1 ADU), or at least 1 ADU.
+Lots zoned for multi-family may add ADUs up to 25% of the existing number of units (e.g.: 4 unit building would be allowed 1 ADU), or at least 1 ADU.

 The maximum ADU you can build depends on your zoning and ADU type:

 JADUs may reach a maximum of 650 sq. ft.

 The maximum size for attached or detached ADUs is determined by the Floor Area Ratio (FAR).
 Units up to 800 square feet are exempt from a lot’s FAR.
 For larger ADUs, the maximum size is set by the FAR of the underlying zoning district.